1930s: The British Mandate over Palestine

 The British government responded to the massacres of 1929 with a Commission of Enquiry.

-London dispatched another delegation to determine what to do about it.
+London dispatched a delegation to investigate.
 Released in October 1930, the Hope Simpson report stated there was scarcely any land left for Jews to buy and without improvements in Arab farming methods, further Jewish purchases could create a serious landlessness crisis in the Arab peasantry.
-The British Government also issued the Passfield White Paper that severely restricted Jewish immigration and blamed Jewish land purchases for Arab landlessness and the Histradut "Jewish-only" labor policy for poor Arab economic development.
+The British Government issued the Passfield White Paper on October 20, 1930.
+It severely restricted Jewish immigration and blamed Jewish land purchases for Arab landlessness and the Histradut "Jewish-only" labor policy for poor Arab economic development.
 The report stated the land could not support a larger population.
 There are now 15 million people living in "Palestine."
 Lord Passfield was the (in)famous Socialist Sidney Webb.

 The Ramsey MacDonald Black Letter of 13th February 1931